 What is the propaganda telling us?

-According to Professor Pál Fodor, one of the most acknowledged researchers of this historical period in Hungary, the Ottoman Occupation was the greatest disaster which happened in Hungarian history.
-He says it crippled and ruined the country mentally, economically, politically, and ethnically, directly leading to the nation`s tragedy in the 20th century.
+According to Professor Fodor Pál, one of the most acknowledged researchers of this historical period in Hungary, the Ottoman Occupation was the greatest disaster that happened in Hungarian history.
+(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+So, Prof. Fodor Pál says it crippled and ruined the country mentally, economically, politically, and ethnically, directly leading to the nation`s tragedy in the 20th century.
 Yet, the Ottoman extension was not only a Hungarian problem, but half of the European countries had to face it as well, especially the Balkans.
 Today, there are many viewpoints as to how historians interpret the Empire`s conquest.
-These interpretations depend on suffered losses, the ways of research and the different historical sources, and let’s not forget national sensitivity.
+These interpretations depend on suffered losses, the ways of research, and the different historical sources, and let’s not forget national sensitivity.
 TV programs try to simplify the entire issue.

-Now, let`s take a look as to how historians of different nations view it.
+Now, let`s take a look at how historians of different nations view it.

 1. The Turks’ concept:

 According to the Ottoman-Turkish point of view, the mainstream opinion in Turkey today is that the conquest was basically a religious thing because the Ottoman Empire just carried out the order of the Ghaza and the Jihad.
 They say its reason was not evil.
 They did not want to build an imperialist great power and conquer other nations as it is said by others.
 No, it was rather a „fettih”, a conquest which is not an „istillah”(an invasion to colonize other lands). /My remark: please, help me to find the correct spelling for the Turkish words…/

 „Fettih” is a conquest that is intended to bring the holy religion`s peace to the territories which had been in political chaos before.
 A peace, where the members of different religions could live together peacefully.